RWS/tridion-sites-api-docs/addingapps.md

 ### To sign up as an RWS Developer:
 1. Sign in to your RWS Account on the [RWS AppStore](https://appstore.sdl.com/).
+2. Go to your account settings by selecting your username and selecting **SDL Account** from the dropdown.
+A new browser tab opens, showing your account settings.
-2. From the top menu, select the **Apps & Developers** tab.
+3. From the top menu, select the **Apps & Developers** tab.
-3. Select the **Apps** tab below it.
+4. Select the **Apps** tab below it.
-4. Select the button you see to become approved as an RWS Developer.
+5. Read and agree to our terms, then select **Become an SDL Developer** to become approved as an RWS Developer.

 Approved RWS Developers can submit their app.

 ### To submit your app:
 1. Sign in to your RWS Account on the [RWS AppStore](https://appstore.sdl.com/).
+2. Go to your account settings by selecting your username and selecting **SDL Account** from the dropdown.
+A new browser tab opens, showing your account settings.
-2. From the top menu, select the **Apps & Developers** tab.
+3. From the top menu, select the **Apps & Developers** tab.
-3. Select the **Apps** tab below it.
+4. Select the **Apps** tab below it.
-4. Within this section, click the **Add a new App** button.
+5. Within this section, select **Add a new App**.
-5. Give your app a name and version, as prompted.
+6. Give your app a name and version, as prompted.
-6. Fill in a short form describing your app.
+7. Fill in a short form describing your app.
-7. Submit your app for review.
+8. Submit your app for review.

 [Submit your app](https://oos.sdl.com/asp/products/app/getapps)